- Academic Support

 - Subject Tests

 - Remote (Skype, Google Hangout, FaceTime, etc.)

-Daniela has had the wonderful experience of tutoring the SAT and ACT extensively both in the US and across the pond.
+Daniela has had the wonderful experience SAT and ACT tutoring extensively both in the US and across the pond.
 In so doing, she hopes to continue applying the causal analysis of her comparative politics studies towards the phenomenon of standardized testing.
 What lurking variables exist that may affect test performance?
 How can these insights be used to influence future outcomes?
 With a combination of strategy, practice, and encouragement, an improved critical reading, writing, and math score is always within reach.

 A standardized test is just as much about identifying a wrong answer choice than it is about picking the right one.
-Through practice, staying in the present, and learning the “rules” behind tackling different types of questions, a student will begin to notice that each section’s answer choices correspond to certain unchanging patterns.
+Through practice, SAT and ACT tutoring, staying in the present, and learning the “rules” behind tackling different types of questions, a student will begin to notice that each section’s answer choices correspond to certain unchanging patterns.
 Once he or she knows what to expect, it will be that much more possible to spot a wrong answer choice immediately and avoid “selection bias”.